 Today, Ericsson and Volvo continue to expand upon the possibilities of cloud-based solutions to improve traffic safety and deepen driver relationships via a wide range of infotainment, telematics and safety offerings.
 That includes vehicles that are increasingly defined by over-the-air (OTA) software updates.

 Rapid data sharing and management is crucial to many of these innovations.
-Ericsson is driving the technology behind 5G mobile broadband, currently testing 5G mobile applications designed to make life easier and more efficient.
-As we transition into 5G connectivity, partners like Volvo rely on the solid practices and smart solutions that have made us the standard-bearer for radio connectivity around the globe.
+Ericsson is driving the technology behind 5G, currently testing 5G mobile applications designed to make life easier and more efficient.
+As we transition into 5G connectivity, partners like Volvo Cars rely on the solid practices and smart solutions that have made us the standard-bearer for radio connectivity around the globe.

 The 3 key principles of our cross-industry partnership